 The Time I Had Appendicitis

 Every now and again, if I've been doing lots of walking or lifting, of if the weather is just right, I'll get an awful pain in my left hip.
-It's usually bad enough during those times that I'll walk with a pronounced limp.
+It's usually bad enough during those times that I'll walk with a pronounced limp."Why are you limping?" someone may ask.

 "I tore my hip flexor back in high school, and it acts up sometimes," I'll say.